queenofdowntime/square-one/tutorials/new-project-setup.md

 		using `cd <path>` and `pwd`.
 1. Delete your `hello-world` project.
 Yes, I mean it.
 Type `rm -rf hello-world`.
 When you run `ls` you should see that `hello-world` no longer exists.
 1. But that's fine!
-We can get it back: in Chrome, navigate to your project on Github and copy the URL.
+We can get it back: in your web browser, navigate to your project on Github and copy the URL.
 Then from within our `code` directory we run:

 	```sh